Table Of Contents

 The way electricity is distributed in Australia can be a bit complicated.
 Retailers buy wholesale energy from the National Electricity Market and sell it to customers, to whom they transfer transmission/distribution bills for costs incurred by companies that facilitate this all-important process of moving electrons around.

-How Is Your Electricity Bill Calculated in South Australia?
+How is Your Electricity Bill Calculated in South Australia?

 Four items determine your electricity tariff (the amount you are asked to pay for each Kilowatt of electricity you use per hour) and the supply charge you pay the retailer to supply you home with electricity.
 They are:

-• Wholesale cost: When a retailer purchases electricity from NEM (National Electricity Market), they pay for their production costs.
+• Wholesale Cost: When a retailer purchases electricity from NEM (National Electricity Market), they pay for their production costs.
 The price is usually determined through contracts between energy generators and distributors.

 How much of the network cost that the retailer will charge you is determined every five years by the Australian Energy Regulator, the Australian government agency responsible for regulating wholesale and retail energy market and networks.

-• Green cost: In Australia, the costs of green power are passed on to you by retailers.
-These costs include state-based energy efficiency and solar feed-in schemes and the Australian government's renewable energy target (RET).
+• Green Cost: In Australia, the costs of green power are passed on to you by retailers.
+These costs include state-based energy efficiency and solar feed-in schemes and the Australian government's Renewable Energy Target (RET).
 The RET requires that 20% of electricity generated from sources like wind or hydro be sourced from renewables by 2020.

 South Australian Energy Regulators

-Electricity in South Australia is a government-regulated industry, and the Australian Energy Regulator sets network charges.
-They monitor compliance with national energy legislation by market participants such as power suppliers or retailers who sell electricity to people.
+Electricity in South Australia is a government-regulated industry, and the Australian Energy Regulator (AER) sets network charges.
+They monitor compliance with national energy legislation by market participants such as SA power suppliers or retailers who sell electricity to people.

-AES protects consumers from being overcharged when they're not using any appliances while also ensuring businesses get fair rates from their competitors through standard access agreements.
+AER protects consumers from being overcharged when they're not using any appliances while also ensuring businesses get fair rates from their competitors through standard access agreements.

-What Are The Electricity Tariffs And Charges In South Australia?
+What are the Electricity Tariffs and Charges in South Australia?

 Ask any South Australian bill payer, and they will confirm that the electricity prices in South Australia are highly attractive.
 Thanks to their simple electricity tariffs, there is a bit more transparency than other states, which makes shopping around easier and can save money on your bill.

 Electricity tariffs is simply the way you are charged for using electricity.
 It is possible to charge you the same way for all usage, or you may be charged a different rate depending on the power you consume.
-To better understand tariffs let’s briefly look at two concepts: Supply charges and usage charges.
+To better understand tariffs let’s briefly look at two concepts; supply charges and usage charges.

 Supply charges are the daily fixed cost that you pay for remaining connected to the electricity grid.
 South Australian residents pay between $0.09 to $1.15 a day for supply charges.
-On the other hand, Usage charges reflect the electricity you consume.
+On the other hand, usage charges reflect the electricity you consume.
 In South Australia, you pay between 26c to 35c for every kWh of electricity used.
 On average, a sizeable Australian household uses about 18kwh every day.

 There are four types of electricity tariffs that households in Australia can purchase, they are: